How to Stay at Home

-How to Stay at Home is a television series of animated shorts written and directed by Eric Goldberg and produced by Walt Disney Animation Studios.
-The series stars Bill Farmer and Corey Burton, and centers on Goofy as he is forced to stay in his home due to the COVID-19 pandemic.
+How to Stay at Home is an American animated series of short films written and directed by Eric Goldberg and produced by Walt Disney Animation Studios.
+The series stars Bill Farmer with narration from Corey Burton and centers on Goofy as he is forced to stay in his home due to the COVID-19 pandemic.
 The three shorts were released on August 11, 2021, on Disney+.

 Synopsis

 Told in the style of the classic How to... series, the series follows Goofy's life in his home during the COVID-19 pandemic.